If this is your first time seeking at Ayahuasca Recipe, we’ve got a lot of content about ayahuasca for you.

 1. The ayahuasca vine, Banisteriopsis caapi (pictured right), and,

-This is the basis of all traditional ayahuasca recipes as prepared by indigenous cultures in and around the areas of South America’s Amazon region.
+This is the basis of all the best traditional ayahuasca recipes as prepared by indigenous cultures in and around the areas of South America’s Amazon region.

 With that said, from a purely clinical or scientific perspective, there are many other plants that could be mixed together to get an effect similar to the traditional brew that can be found in the Amazon.